-One of the best understood predictors of outcomes in adulthood is level of cognitive functioning: relative to those with ASD without an intellectual disability, adults with ASD who have an intellectual disability are significantly less likely to be employed or living in the community (e.g., Howlin & Magiati, 2017).
+One of the best understood predictors of outcomes in adulthood is level of cognitive functioning: relative to those with ASD without an intellectual disability, adults with ASD who have an intellectual disability are significantly less likely to be employed or living in the community (e.g., Howlin & Magiati, 201773).
 However, little is known about how to support adults with ASD and co-occurring intellectual disability in reaching their maximum potential.

 More work is needed to understand and evaluate the effectiveness of long-term supports for those with high support needs (such as those with significant cognitive impairments).
 As many of these adults will be receiving some sort of formal adult disability service, more rapid headway can be made in this area if service providers systematically collect outcome data.
 As with other areas, the results will not be one-size-fits-all: the most appropriate supports will depend on the skills and desires of the adult, as well as the specific area being targeted (e.g., vocational skills versus mental health).
 Supports should also take a lifespan developmental perspective, encouraging the development of new skills and abilities throughout adulthood.
 For those adults with difficulty communicating, parents and other care providers can play a key role in relaying their sons' and daughters' preferences and interests.
-Person Centered Planning tools such as PATHs (Pearpoint, O'Brien, & Forest, 1993) and MAPs (Vandercook & York, 1989) can be useful to incorporate the perspectives of adults with ASD with more significant impairments.
+Person Centered Planning tools such as PATHs74 and MAPs75 can be useful to incorporate the perspectives of adults with ASD with more significant impairments.

 Further, the knowledge base about how to support individuals with ASD as they move into middle and later adulthood is almost non-existent.
-Small-sample studies have provided some suggestion that needed supports will likely intensify in old age; relative to typically-developing controls, older adults with ASD experienced more severe cognitive declines in some domains and higher frequency of parkinsonism (Starkstein et al., 2015; Geurts & Vissers, 2012).
-Housing needs will surely intensify when parents are no longer able to provide care.
-The lack of research into the aging process among adults with ASD is an urgent barrier that must be addressed.
+Small-sample studies have provided some suggestion that needed supports will likely intensify in old age; relative to typically-developing controls, older adults with ASD experienced more severe cognitive declines in some domains and higher frequency of Parkinsonism.^{76,77} Housing needs will surely intensify when parents are no longer able to provide care.